 - Make it easy for other researchers to cite your presentation by formatting the first slide as if it were the title page of an APA research paper.
 This will include five elements including the title, running head, author byline, institutional affiliation, and author note (APA, 2016 pp. 229)

 - Some images such as clip art illustrations do not require citations.

-- If needed, include a hyperlink to your cited sources like images and videos.
+- If needed, embed a video or images to your cited sources.